-11.2 Preparing for a Software Upgrade
+11.2 Preparing to a Software Upgrade

-Make sure that all the SIP domains and peering servers have appropriate rtp_interface option (e.g. ext) selected in the NAT and Media Flow Control section.
+Make sure that all the SIP domains and peering servers have appropriate rtp\interface option (e.g. ext) selected in the NAT and Media Flow Control section.
 If you leave default there, then incorrect network interface may be used for sending and receiving RTP media after the software upgrade.